mrocklin/blog/_posts/work/2015-05-16-State-of-Dask.md

 In the center is the directed acyclic graph.
 This graph serves as glue between collections and schedulers.
-The dask graph format is simple and doesn't include any dask classes; it's just [dicts and tuples](http://dask.readthedocs.org/en/latest/spec.html) and so is easy to build and low-tech enough to understand immediately.
-This separation is very useful to dask during development; improvements to one side immediately affect the other.
+The dask graph format is simple and doesn't include any dask classes; it's just [functions, dicts, and tuples](http://dask.readthedocs.org/en/latest/spec.html) and so is easy to build and low-tech enough to understand immediately.
+This separation is very useful to dask during development; improvements to one side immediately affect the other and new developers have had surprisingly little trouble.

 This separation is useful to other projects too.
 Directed acyclic graphs are popular today in many domains.
 By exposing dask's schedulers publicly, other